By Chelsea M Rochman and Mark Anthony Browne

 - Published on February 14, 2013 by Nature International Weekly Science Journal

-'Nature', an international weekly journal of science, has publsihed an article discussing the argument that policies for managing plastic waste are outdated and threaten the health of people and wildlife.
-Mark Anthony Browne and Chelsea M Rochman highlight the chemically harmful contexts of plastic disposal and waste managment.
-Rochman and collegues argue that plastic debris needs to be classified as 'hazardous', not 'solid waste' alongside food scraps or grass clippings:
+'Nature', an international weekly journal of science, has published an article discussing the argument that policies for managing plastic waste are outdated and threaten the health of people and wildlife.
+Mark Anthony Browne and Chelsea M Rochman highlight the chemically harmful contexts of plastic disposal and waste management.
+Rochman and colleagues argue that plastic debris needs to be classified as 'hazardous', not 'solid waste' alongside food scraps or grass clippings:

 “We believe that if countries classified the most harmful plastics as hazardous, their environmental agencies would have the power to restore affected habitats and prevent more dangerous debris from accumulating”